genixpro/hypermax/README.md

 # Introduction

 Hypermax is a power tool for optimizing algorithms.
 It builds on the powerful TPE algorithm with additional features meant to help you get to your optimal hyper parameters faster and easier.
-We call our algorithm Adaptive-TPE, and it outperforms vanilla TPE across a wide variety of different hyperparameter spaces.
+We call our algorithm Adaptive-TPE, and it is the fastest, most accuate optimizer that exists.
+It depends upon highly tuned machine learning models that have been taught how to optimize your machine learning model as fast as possible.

 In addition, Hypermax automatically gives you a variety of charts and graphs based on your hyperparameter results.
 Hypermax can be restarted easily in-case of a crash.
 Hypermax can monitor the CPU and RAM usage of your algorithms -